Skip to main content

 </my-button>

-• childNodes will contain everything inside <div>, including <span> elements, text nodes like "Text node", and <div> elements.
+• childNodes will contain everything inside <div>, including <span> and <div> elements, text nodes like "Text node", as well as custom elements such as <rapid-button>.

 • Any changes in the slot content (e.g., adding or removing nodes) will trigger childNodesChanged and log the updated list.